Why You Still Need an Agent When Buying a New Construction Home

 If you’re considering working with an agent on your new build, don’t delay the decision.
 The further you get into the home shopping process, the more challenging it becomes to bring in an agent.
 In fact, if you’ve already registered with a community, it might be too late.

-Some agreements with new builders won’t include an agent’s fee for the buyer.
-That means if you’ve already signed with a builder and want to bring in an agent, you could end up paying the agent’s fee directly.
+Remember, some agreements with new builders won’t include an agent’s fee for the buyer.
+That means if you’ve already signed with a builder and want to bring in an agent, you’ll pay the agent’s fee directly.

 If you’re building what you buy, you might think, “Why would I need an agent?”
 However, new construction is a complicated and expensive process.
 The experience a knowledgeable buyer’s agent brings to the table is worth more than you’d save in commission or an agent’s fee.